uogbuji/uogbuji.github.com/ndewo/index.md

 ----

-Some of the poems in this book have already been published elsewhere, so enjoy this preview I've compiled.
-The book versions of many of these poems are edited somewhat, so buy the book for the latest.
+Some poems in this book have already been published elsewhere, so enjoy this preview.
+In some cases there are updated versionsin the book.

 <!---->
 <div  class="cycle-slideshow slide-right"